BjarkeHautop/bayesSSM/README.md

 coverage](https://codecov.io/gh/BjarkeHautop/bayesSSM/graph/badge.svg)](https://app.codecov.io/gh/BjarkeHautop/bayesSSM)
 <!-- badges: end -->

-The goal of bayesSSM is to …
+The goal of bayesSSM is to provide a set of tools for Bayesian inference in state-space models.
+The package is currently under development and is not yet ready for use.

 ## Installation